wora/protorpc/README.md

 cases.
 Please see the `example` directory on how to use the library.

-Since the library has much less than 200 lines of code, it can be easily transcoded into other programming languages where proto3 is supported.
+Since the library has much less than 200 lines of code, it can be easily transcoded into other programming languages where proto is supported.